GitiHubi/courseAAA/README.md

 for the most common operating systems, as well as some [detailed installation guides](https://docs.anaconda.com/anaconda/install/).

-To run our Notebooks locally, you can download them individually from this website, or simply clone this repository to your computer.

 If you need help running Python and/or Jupyter Notebooks, please don't hesitate to contact us (see below)!

 ## Scientific Reference